This set of Data Structure Multiple Choice Questions & Answers (MCQs) focuses on “Heap”.

 7. If we implement heap as maximum heap , adding a new node of value 15 to the left most node of right subtree.
 What value will be at leaf nodes of the right subtree of the heap.

 a) 15 and 1

 d) 2 and 3

-8. An array consist of n elements.
+8. An array consists of n elements.
 We want to create a heap using the elements.
 The time complexity of building a heap will be in order of

 d) O(n *logn *logn)